Generalization: Cartographic generalization of geo-spatial data

 Generalization has a long history in cartography as an art of creating maps for different scale and purpose.
 Cartographic generalization is the process of selecting and representing information of a map in a way that adapts to the scale of the display medium of the map.
 In this way, every map has, to some extent, been generalized to match the criteria of display.
 This includes small cartographic scale maps, which cannot convey every detail of the real world.
 As a result, cartographers must decide and then adjust the content within their maps, to create a suitable and useful map that conveys the geospatial information within their representation of the world.

 Generalization is meant to be context-specific.
 That is to say, correctly generalized maps are those that emphasize the most important map elements, while still representing the world in the most faithful and recognizable way.
 The level of detail and importance in what is remaining on the map must outweigh the insignificance of items that were generalized—so as to preserve the distinguishing characteristics of what makes the map useful and important.

 Mathematical generalizations

+In mathematics, one commonly says that a concept or a result B is a generalization of A if A is defined or proved before B (historically or conceptually) and A is a special case of B.